WebAhead/master-reference/coursebook/week-6/project.md

 - [ ] **Avoid pokemon themed content**
 - [ ] A form for users to submit data
 - [ ] A page showing all the data
-- [ ] A Postgres database hosted on Heroku
+- [ ] A Postgres database hosted on Render
 - [ ] A schema describing your database in your README
 - [ ] Not process user input as SQL commands
 - [ ] Hidden environment variables (i.e. not on GitHub)